tmorin/ceb/example/builders/baconify.md

 {% include "/doc/_urls.md" %}
 # baconify

-It's goal is to provide an easy way to play [baconjs'] streams.
+It's goal is to provide an easy way to play [baconjs] streams.
 The streams are created from the builders `attribute` and `on`.

 This builder is used by the [Address selector](../address-selector/README.md) example.